LONDON NOIR

 2020-2021

-Night life has changed quite a bit since "lockdown" and "pandemic" became the most influential words of 2020.
+Nightlife has changed quite a bit since "lockdown" and "pandemic" became the most influential words of 2020.
 Life, especially at night, whether inside or outside, is not the same as before.
 This series is a small journey through my lockdown 2.0 experience where I try to show how people's behaviours have changed as a result and how the absence or extreme difficulty of interaction could be reflected in the streets at night.

-Through my series, I hope you get the idea on how streets have become simple transit spaces where most encounters are with people wandering alone, nearly lifeless spaces but at the same time full of stories you want to know more about.
+Through my series, I hope you get the idea of how streets have become simple transit spaces where most encounters are with people wandering alone, nearly lifeless spaces but at the same time full of stories you want to know more about.
 While, on the other hand, nightlife from an inside perspective can be seen as a desire for the outside amplified by boredom and frustration.